benzino98/plaschema/memory-bank/activeContext.md

 We have successfully implemented all of the planned UI enhancements to improve the visual appearance and functionality of the PLASCHEMA website.
 These enhancements included adding icons, creating a dynamic news section, standardizing image sizes, and adjusting button styles for better consistency.

+Our current focus is now on fixing the bulk action functionality across several modules of the admin panel.
+The bulk actions are not working properly for news, health providers, FAQs, resources, and resource categories.
+Additionally, the "Select All" checkbox is not selecting all items in the table as expected.

+We have developed a comprehensive plan to address these issues, which includes standardizing CSS class names, fixing form IDs and action URLs, implementing consistent JavaScript functionality, and ensuring controller methods properly handle bulk actions.

-Our current focus is now on implementing an API integration to fetch enrollment statistics from an external API and display them in the statistics section on the home page.
+We are also focusing on implementing an API integration to fetch enrollment statistics from an external API and display them in the statistics section on the home page.

 We are also implementing a new resource feature that will allow users to download various document formats (PDF, Excel, Word, etc.).
 This feature will provide public access to important forms and documents, organized by categories with comprehensive search capabilities and download tracking for analytics.
 We have completed the database structure, models, repositories, and services for this feature and are now working on the controllers and views.